Neqsal/AzureSets/Readme.md

 **Changes:**
 v2 (Neqsal)
  * Added subjob support
+ * Cleaned up currentlist print
- * Cleaned up help menu
+ * Cleaned up help print
  * Added some new code
  * Cleaned up some old code
  * More stuff to do but doesnt matter too much...